La-Lojban/lojban.pw/data/pages/en/resources/guaspi/pronouns.md

-Here the foreign name ``John'' could be pronounced without change (note the phonetic spelling), but ``australopithecine'' needed work.
-While in English we use the adjective or set-membership form of the word, in _gua\spi_ it works better to use the root form of the foreign word, if you know it: ``australopithecus''.
-A glottal stop `:' was added at the beginning, `th' was changed to `t', the final consonant `s' was removed (a V could have been added), and the word was stuck on ``_dwu_ -animal'' to provide cases.
+Here the foreign name John could be pronounced without change (note the phonetic spelling), but australopithecine needed work.
+While in English we use the adjective or set-membership form of the word, in _gua\spi_ it works better to use the root form of the foreign word, if you know it: australopithecus.
+A glottal stop `:' was added at the beginning, `th' was changed to `t', the final consonant `s' was removed (a V could have been added), and the word was stuck on _dwu_ -animal to provide cases.
 This long word has five _gua\spi_ syllables, treated in morphology as separate words, and they are stuck together by compounding tone `-'.
 (Normally the `-' tone symbols are not written inside a foreign word.)

 Similarly on the other sentence, _gua\spi_ predicates are put in front of the foreign words to help the listener interpret them.
-An educated human knows what a Borneo is, but a naive listener, particularly mechanical, needs the assistance of ``_dlau_ -island''.
+An educated human knows what a Borneo is, but a naive listener, particularly mechanical, needs the assistance of _dlau_ -island.

 Foreign words make the organization ambiguous: when a word has compounding tone is it compound or does it continue a foreign word?
 The Procrustean method is used to resolve the ambiguity: a foreign word eats all following first tone words.

-While metaphors are most common with foreign words, they are also available with _gua\spi_ predicates, being cued by the conjunction _``fw''_.
+While metaphors are most common with foreign words, they are also available with _gua\spi_ predicates, being cued by the conjunction _fw_.
 They resemble shared-argument compounds but the meaning is not so precisely derived from the combined words.
 Only the cases of the main word appear; the sub-word's cases are ignored.
 (But metaphors are clearer if the first cases of all the words can merge.)
 Use regular compounds if at all possible, as in the last example, because they are unambiguous.

 >